DR-UNet/dr-unet/README.md

   ```

-  [predict_volume.py](drunet/predict_volume.py) If you want to predict the complete hematoma volume of a patient, after filling in the path, then you can run this file,
+  [predict_volume.py](drunet/predict_volume.py) By predict_volume.py, you can obtain the result of hematoma volume for each patient.
+You should only fill the complete data or images path.

   ```python
   import segment